Renewing Your NDT Certification

 At this time, certification processing and services are likely to be disrupted, delayed, and/or postponed.
 Temporary accommodations and extensions relating to initial certifications and renewals/recertifications will be provided for select candidates.
 Please visit our NDT Certification Body COVID-19 Program Updates page for more information.

-Recertification due dates are fast approaching, with some certificate holders requiring recertification for one or more of their NDT certifications as early as January 15, 2020.
-Certificate holders who do not successfully complete the required recertification examination(s) by the date that their method/sector-specific recertification is due will:
+Recertification due dates are fast approaching.
+Certificate holders who do not successfully complete the required recertification requirements and examination(s) by the date that their method/sector-specific recertification is due will no longer hold valid certification.

-To avoid processing and examination scheduling delays, and to avoid decertification, the NRCan NDTCB recommends applying for your recertification(s) as soon as possible if one or more of your certifications are due for recertification in 2020, 2021, or 2022 and are within the recertification transition period.
+To avoid processing and examination scheduling delays, and to avoid decertification, the NRCan NDTCB recommends applying for your recertification(s) as soon as possible if one or more of your certifications are due for recertification in 2020, 2021, or 2022 and are within the recertification transition period, or are due for recertification within the next fifteen (15) months.

 Six months prior to your certification expiry date the NRCan NDTCB will issue a notice of renewal, which will include links to the renewal application and other required forms.
 As described in paragraph 10.2 of CAN/CGSB-48.9712-2014 / (ISO 9712:2012, IDT), it is the responsibility of the certificate holder to initiate the renewal procedure and to submit the renewal application to the NRCan NDTCB within six months of certification expiry.
 To ensure that you receive the renewal notice, please inform the NRCan NDTCB of any change in contact information, including your email address.